Slow Cooker Taco Bowls with Turkey and Brown Rice

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe for Slow Cooker Taco Bowls with Turkey and Brown Rice is good for any low-glycemic diet but would be limited to Phase 2 or 3 of the South Beach Diet due to the rice.
-If you want a lower-carb version of this recipe I’d recommend doubling the amount of turkey.
+This recipe for Slow Cooker Taco Bowls with Turkey and Brown Rice would be limited to Phase 2 or 3 of the original South Beach Diet due to the rice.
+If you want a lower-carb version of this recipe I’d recommend doubling the amount of turkey, but this would still have some carbs.
+I haven’t tried using Cauliflower Rice in the slow cooker, but that might work if you reduced the cooking time.

 Find More Recipes Like This One: